dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-4 TMA-ARM.md

 ```

 [TODO]: why operation mix doesn't sum up to 100%?
+Misc category include instructions that are not in the main category.
+For example, barriers

 In the command above, the option `-n BackendBound` collects all the metrics associated the `Backend Bound` category as well as its descendants.
 The description for every metric in the output is given in [@ARMNeoverseV1TopDown].
 Note, that they are quite similar to what we have discussed in [@sec:PerfMetricsCaseStudy], so you may want to revisit it as well.